 Does the Senior Dogs Project have a facility that provides housing and care for senior dogs?
-The Senior Dogs Project provides a home for the individual senior dogs we have adopted over the past two-plus decades.
+The Senior Dogs Project provides a home for the individual senior dogs we have adopted over the past two-and-a-half decades.
 However, we do not act as a rescue organization.
-Instead, we bring attention to rescue groups and shelters by listing them on the srdogs.com site and by noting their amazing efforts to save senior dogs.
+Instead, we bring attention to rescue groups and shelters by listing them on the srdogs.com site and by citing their amazing efforts to save senior dogs.

 Do we adopt out dogs?
 Our website lists the growing number of organizations that successfully adopt out senior dogs.
 We do not personally arrange or supervise the adoption of any of the dogs.